Certificate IV in Aboriginal Cultural Heritage Management

 Due to the high demand for a limited number of places, late applications might not be considered.

-This training may be delivered with Victorian and Commonwealth Government funding from the Department of Education and Training.
+Please note: This training may be delivered with Victorian and Commonwealth Government funding from the Department of Education and Training.
 Eligible students will be enrolled under the Victorian Training Guarantee.
 This may impact your access to further government subsidised training at Certificate IV level.
 Your eligibility will be discussed with you at a pre-enrolment interview.

 Credit and Recognition of Prior Learning (RPL)